 A gap year can fix this.
 Gaining work knowledge in a particular field offers a “try before you buy” experience.
 Industry experience acquired during a gap year can also give you a valuable head start over other candidates.

 In fact, in a study by UK-based High Fliers Research, almost half the employers surveyed expressed a preference for candidates with some level of industry experience.

 This being the case, look for internship opportunities or part-time or temporary roles within the industry you are thinking about entering.
 It may mean your gap year is more work than play, but chances are it’s a wise investment in your future.

 2. Raise a hand to volunteer

-Regardless of whether a gap year sees you globetrotting or staying in Singapore, volunteering is a smart way to enrich your CV.
+Regardless of whether a gap year sees you globetrotting or staying in Hong Kong, volunteering is a smart way to enrich your CV.

 Volunteer roles can span everything from nurturing endangering sea turtles in Costa Rica to lending a hand at a local nursing home.
 A common thread is the opportunity to learn new skills such as teamwork and problem solving, and grow a personal network.

 Volunteering can also offer significant career pluses.
 Deloitte’s 2016 Impact Survey found 82% of hiring managers are more likely to choose a candidate with volunteering experience.
 The same study confirmed eight out of ten business leaders felt volunteering helps to develop leadership traits such as communication skills, personal accountability and commitment.

 Volunteering also confirms you care about the community, and this can highlight your potential fit with a company’s corporate social responsibility program.